Saideepthimolugari25/Devops/Devops/README.md

-Hello this is my first git and github project for devops lab
+Hello this is my first git and github project for devops lab Sai Deepthi